Cardi B Puts Website Boss On Blast After Posting Negative Reports

-Rapper Cardi B has put the website boss of The Shade Room on blast after she felt they only focused on negative reports about herself and her family.
+Rapper Cardi B has put the website boss of The Shade Room on blast because she feels they only focus on negative reports about herself and her family.

-Music News reveal that the site mainly focuses on African-American stars.
-They posted about Migos member, Offset being slapped with a felony gun possession charge which Cardi was not happy with.
-In a series of Instagram videos, she went off on Angelica Nwandu, the founder of the site who has in the past ignored positive stories about her and her family and only posted the negative ones.
+Music News reveals that the site mainly focuses on African-American celebs.
+They posted about Migos member Offset being slapped with a felony gun possession charge, which Cardi was not happy with.
+In a series of Instagram videos, she went off on Angelica Nwandu, the founder of the site, who has in the past ignored positive stories about her and her family, instead choosing to focus solely on negative ones.

 “Offset donated 25K to the Ellen foundation for the kids in Africa.
 Did The Shade Room post it?
-No,” Music News noted her saying.
+No,” Cardi said, per Music News.

 “Is The Shade Room posting how this man is promoting a cancer-free campaign?
 No. Are they posting any positive s**t and investment talk that he’s been talking about in his interviews?
 No.”